harrisoncramer/gitlab.nvim/README.md

 ### Notes on dependencies

-`gitlab.nvim` uses the `diffview.nvim` plugin for showing the diffs in a MR. We recommend using `dlyongemallo`'s [diffview+](https://github.com/dlyongemallo/diffview-plus.nvim) fork which is the de-facto maintained version of the plugin with many fixes and improvements (e.g., marking files as viewed).
-The original [sindrets/diffview.nvim](https://github.com/sindrets/diffview.nvim) plugin will be supported by `gitlab.nvim` as long as the maintenance remains feasible.
+`gitlab.nvim` uses the `diffview.nvim` plugin for showing the diffs in a MR. We recommend using `dlyongemallo`'s [diffview+](https://github.com/dlyongemallo/diffview-plus.nvim) fork which is an actively maintained version of the plugin with many fixes and improvements (e.g., marking files as viewed).
+Importantly, it allows setting the same similarity threshold for detecting renamed files as is used by Gitlab (30%).
+When using the original [sindrets/diffview.nvim](https://github.com/sindrets/diffview.nvim) plugin, file renames may not be detected correctly and comments created on such files will contain incorrect metadata or may fail.
+Nevertheless, the original `sindrets/diffview.nvim` plugin will be supported by `gitlab.nvim` as long as the maintenance remains feasible.

 Some plugin actions use Neovim’s `vim.ui.select()` picker, which looks much nicer if you use `dressing.nvim` or a similar UI plugin.
 To use Dressing with `gitlab.nvim`, enable it for `vim.ui.select()` like this:
 ```lua